hipe/tmx/doc/002-using-the-node-table.md

   - we may opt for semantic anchor names rather than this system, when dealing with documents (because single-letter anchor tag names look weird and sorta feel wrong).

+## <a name=d></a>file-local references

+### _and other emerging conventions_

+the conventions described [above](#sub-identifiers) glossed over some points.

+  - if the document is a markdown document (as opposed to a code file), we might be trending away from the number/single-letter sub-identifiers. instead we may be trending towards utilizing github-flavored markdown more fully by using html anchor tags with name attributes (more semantically named)

+  - for now we will continue using a combination of both. for example, at writing the section we are in now has a single-letter name for its sub-identifier (`#d`); however the previous section uses a fuller, semantic (i.e meaningful) name (`#sub-identifiers`).

+  - if you're in a code file and you want to refer to one point in the file from another point within the *same* file (but you don't want to promote the reference to a level of visibility outside the file), we use `#here1`, `#here2`, etc.

+  - if you see `:#here1` (with the leading colon), that means that is where the thing is defined, as opposed to it just being referred to.
+    (you can sometimes find where toplevel identifiers are defined in this way too, by searching for (e.g) `:[#001]`, etc.)